 A Quick Word With: Dr. Elizabeth Salisbury-Afshar, Director of AIR’s Center for Multi-System Solutions to the Opioid Epidemic

-Elizabeth Salisbury-Afshar is the director of AIR’s new Center for Multi-System Solutions to the Opioid Epidemic.
+Elizabeth Salisbury-Afshar is the director of AIR’s Center for Addiction Research and Effective Solutions (AIR CARES).
 A physician who specializes in primary care, addiction, and public health, Dr. Salisbury-Afshar has spent time in clinical settings, public health departments, and public agencies that oversee addiction treatment.

 Q: How is research influencing on-the-ground efforts to address the opioid epidemic?